Grief Rituals

 The Week After Burial “SHIVA”:

-Around the time right after death or burial call a gathering at your place which includes immediate family, extended family, friends, colleagues, people from your temple, church, synagogue, mosque etc. (You can ask a friend to do this for you as long as you provide them with a list of names/email addresses.)
+A shiva call is a gathering which includes immediate family, extended family, friends, colleagues, people from your temple, church, synagogue, mosque etc. (You can ask a friend to do this for you as long as you provide them with a list of names/email addresses.)

 People (guests) arrive at the specified time, wash their hands, and give an offering of food for you and your family, for later.
 Sometimes people also bring cards or flowers, but food is the most customary.
 This takes the burden of “entertaining” off of those in grief.
 Casseroles are helpful because they can be frozen.
 It is helpful to label your dish, so that the mourners will know who to give it back to afterwards.